 Bonds payable are generated when a company issues bonds to generate cash.
 As a bond issuer, the company is a borrower.
 As such, the act of issuing the bond creates a liability.
-Thus, bonds payable appear on the liability side of the balance sheet.
+Thus, bonds payable appear on the liability side of the company’s balance sheet.
 Generally, bonds payable fall in the long-term class of liabilities.

 Bonds are issued at a premium, at a discount, or at par.
 This depends on the difference between its coupon rate and the market yield on issuance.
 When a bond is issued, the issuer records the face value of the bond as the bonds payable.
 They receive cash for the fair value of the bond, and the positive (negative) difference (if any) is recorded as a premium (discount) on bonds payable.

 Carrying Value of Bonds

-The carrying value of a bond is not equal to the bond payable, unless the bond was issued at par.
+The carrying value of a bond is not equal to the bond payable amount unless the bond was issued at par.

 The carrying value is found through the following formula:

 Carrying Value = Bonds Payable + Unamortized Premium/Discount

-When a bond is issued at a premium, the carrying value is higher than the face value of the bond (bond payable).
+When a bond is issued at a premium, the carrying value is higher than the face value of the bond.
 When a bond is issued at a discount, the carrying value is less than the face value of the bond.
-When a bond is issued at par, the carrying value is equal the face value of the bond.
+When a bond is issued at par, the carrying value is equal to the face value of the bond.